MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 ## What is Microsoft PowerApps CLI

-Microsoft PowerApps CLI is a simple, single-stop developer command line interface which offers you everything that is required to create a custom control and enable you to perform all the development tasks via a simple and efficient set of commands.
-The PowerApps CLI is the first step towards a comprehensive **ALM** story where enterprise developers and ISVs can create, build, debug and publish their extensions and customizations quickly and efficiently.
+Microsoft PowerApps CLI is a simple, single-stop developer command line interface enabling you to create custom controls.
+The PowerApps CLI is also the first step towards a comprehensive ALM story where enterprise developers and ISVs can create, build, debug and publish their PowerApps and Dynamics 365 for Customer Engaement apps extensions and customizations quickly and efficiently.

 ## Prerequisites to use PowerApps CLI